ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 5. A list of all BPI Accounts related to the BPI Subject Account

 This minimal set of requirements ensures:
-* that access to a BPI Subject account can be cryptographically verified (bullet 80.1),
+* that access to a BPI Subject account can be cryptographically verified ([R80.1]),
-* that a BPI account can fine-grain access and authorization requirements for the BPI Subject (bullet 80.2),
+* that a BPI account can fine-grain access and authorization requirements for the BPI Subject ([R80.2]),
-* that other BPI Subjects can independently verify the identity used to establish the BPI Subject Account (bullet 80.3),
+* that other BPI Subjects can independently verify the identity used to establish the BPI Subject Account ([R80.3]),
-* that a BPI Subject can independently recover a BPI Subject Account even if their private key was compromised, and ensure forward security (bullet 80.4), and
+* that a BPI Subject can independently recover a BPI Subject Account even if their private key was compromised, and ensure forward security ([R80.4]), and
-* that there is a provable relationship with BPI Accounts connected to BPI state objects connected to the BPI Subject Account owner (bullet 80.5).
+* that there is a provable relationship with BPI Accounts connected to BPI state objects connected to the BPI Subject Account owner ([R80.5]).

 **[R81]** A BPI Subject Account MUST have a cryptographically verifiable audit trail from BPI Subject Account inception to its closure.